kelsey-sorrels/roguelike-tutorial-2018/lessons/week03.md

 }
 ```

-Do you trust my code?
+Do you trust the code?
 You _shouldn't_.
-I sure don't trust my code.
+I sure don't trust it.
 Let's write
 another test.
 Except this is some weird stuff for an algorithm that we've never
 used before, so what's good test data?
 That's right, we'll use the diagrams that
 we drew earlier.
+We can at least cover the cases for the diagrams that we do
+have, even if we don't know how the bump lists work out.

 ```rust
 #[test]